Wayfair Inc. (W) Shares Down Despite Recent Market Volatility

-Wayfair Inc. (NYSE: W)’s stock price has decreased by -2.35 compared to its previous closing price of 38.33. however, the company has experienced a -26.68% decrease in its stock price over the last five trading days.
+Wayfair Inc. (NYSE: W)’s stock price has decreased by -2.86 compared to its previous closing price of 40.49.
+However, the company has seen a -21.04% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 02/24/23 that Wayfair Stock Extends Losses.
 But Results ‘Nowhere Near as Bad’ as Investors Think.

 Is It Worth Investing in Wayfair Inc. (NYSE: W) Right Now?